-WANTED: Volunteers to host nuclear waste, forever
+Wanted: Volunteers to host nuclear waste, forever

-But there's a problem.
-There is no very deep hole, and the stockpile of some 100,000 tons of radioactive waste being stored temporarily at nuclear plants and other sites across the United States keeps getting bigger.
+But there’s a problem.
+There is no very deep hole, and the stockpile of some 100,000 tonnes of radioactive waste being stored temporarily at nuclear plants and other sites across the US keeps getting bigger.

 Its request for information (RFI) marks a big shift in policy.
 The plan to boost nuclear energy is now combined with a requirement to find a permanent home for waste and puts decisions in the hands of local communities - decisions worth tens of billions of dollars in investment and thousands of jobs, according to a spokesperson for the DOE’s Office of Nuclear Energy.